Thoroughly Modeling Multi-domain Pre-trained Recommendation as Language: EXPERIMENTS

 \subsubsection{Should We Select Different Textual Attributes in Pre-training and Fine-tuning?}

-Besides, we find that the item attribute selection should be different in pre-training and fine-tuning.
-We report three strategies for the attribute selection in pre-training/fine-tuning: (a) T/T, (b) C+T+D/C+T+D, (c) C+T/C+T+D. In Table \ref{attribute_difference} we have: (1) In fine-tuning for a specific domain, both category and DPT (brand, price, description) are beneficial since they could provide more detailed domain-specific information of items.
-(2) In pre-training for all domains, C+T achieves the overall best performance on all datasets.
-It is because the pre-training stage aims to capture more general, noise-free, and domain-consistent textual information for different downstream domains, where DPT may harm the universality of sequence modeling.
-Considering all three analyses, we finally adopt C$\rightarrow$T for pre-training and C$\rightarrow$T$\rightarrow$D for fine-tuning.
+Besides, we find that the item attribute selection should be different in pre-training and fine-tuning, in that case, \modelname{} is able to capture more generalized behavioral patterns in the source domain and effectively adapt to the target domain.
+We report four strategies for the attribute selection in pre-training/fine-tuning: (a) T/T, (b) C+T/C+T, (c) C+T+D/C+T+D, (d) C+T/C+T+D. In Table \ref{attribute_difference}, we have the following findings from the main scenario: \begin{itemize} \item In fine-tuning for a specific domain, both category and DPT (brand, price, description) are beneficial to \modelname{}'s performance since they could provide more detailed domain-specific information of items.
+It is natural that more item information is always welcomed in recommendations considering the serious sparsity issue. \item In pre-training for all domains, C+T and C+T+D achieve relatively comparable performance on Instruments and Pantry, while the former performs better on metric that is more related to the model's generalization (i.e., HR), and the latter performs better on metric related to model's accuracy (i.e., NDCG).
+Meanwhile, C+T achieves the overall best performance on Arts.
+We assume that this is because the Instruments and Pantry have a high correlation with the pre-training dataset, but the source domain has fewer supplements to Art.
+Therefore, C+T+D could utilize the highly related information to make more precise recommendations on Instruments and Pantry, while C+T enables \modelname{} to obtain more generalized knowledge and achieve better performance on less-related domains. \end{itemize}

+Furthermore, We also report these strategies for the attribute selection in zero-shot scenarios, from Table \ref{attribute_difference_zero}, we can find that:

+\begin{itemize} \item T/T achieves the overall best performance in zero-shot scenarios, it is because this type of item textual representation is closest to natural language and PLM could smoothly transfer generalized behavioral information between different domains. \item C+T/C+T+D achieves nearly comparable performance as T/T and even surpasses it on Arts, which verifies that our construction of item textual representation could effectively narrow the gap between text and behavior. \item C+T+D/C+T+D gets the worst performance in this scenario, which indicates that utilizing C+T+D for pre-training might introduce too much domain-specific information and impair the generalization of \modelname{}. \item C+T/C+T+D achieves a significant improvement in performance on all datasets compared to C+T/C+T in zero-shot scenarios since the former introduces more item-related information that helps PLM to understand items. \end{itemize}

+Jointly considering all above analyses in both main and zero-shot scenarios, we finally adopt C$\rightarrow$T for pre-training and C$\rightarrow$T$\rightarrow$D for fine-tuning, so that our \modelname{} could acquire more generalized behavioral pattern from pre-training datasets and obtain sufficient domain-specific information to make precise recommendations on downstream domains.
+In practice, algorithm designers could choose their preferred textual attributes, orders, and strategies according to their specific demands with our findings in online systems.